outscale/osc-bsu-backup/README.md

   --volumes-by-tags VOLUMES_TAGS
-                        volumes tags to look for, use the format Key:Value --rotate ROTATE       retention for snapshot --region REGION       region
+                        volumes tags to look for, use the format Key:Value --rotate ROTATE       retention for snapshot --rotate-by-days ROTATE_DAYS
+                        retention for snapshot, delete snapshots if there are older than N days --rotate-only         only rotate snapshots create by osc-bsu-backup --region REGION       region
   --endpoint ENDPOINT   endpoint
-  --profile PROFILE     aws profile to use, ~/.aws/credentials --debug               enable debug
+  --profile PROFILE     aws profile to use, ~/.aws/credentials --client-cert CLIENT_CERT
+                        for TLS client authentication --debug               enable debug
 ```